orrivlin/tracking-process-control/README.md

 # Tracking Process Control

-This repository contains utilities to work with the KAIST multispectral pedestrian dataset and to run YOLOv8 detectors.
+This repository contains utilities to work with the **FLIR ADAS** thermal dataset and to run YOLOv8 detectors.
 It is structured to make it easy to experiment with reinforcement learning for tracking.

 ## Setup